PaulKinlan/paul.kinlan.me/content/2018-01-21-challenges-for-web-developers.markdown

 * End to end it's too hard to build a progressive web app.
 HTTPS, Service Workers are all hard to get started with.
-* The value of PWA is not clearly articulated especially across OS's (Safari, Desktop etc)
+* The value of PWA is not clearly articulated especially across OS's (Safari, Desktop etc) and this is a simple reason about why to not adopt it.
-* It's nearly impossible to build an "exemplary PWA" and no one really cares
+* It's nearly impossible to build an "exemplary PWA" and no one really cares that they should.
-* Developers frequently have to start again and don't migrate their existing experiences
+* Developers frequently have to start again and don't migrate their existing experiences.
-* Developers and Businesses don't know why they should build a progressive web app
+* Developers and Businesses don't know why they should build a progressive web app.
-* Findability of existing web apps
+* Findability of existing web apps is a massive problem.
 * "Progressive" is not valued.
 Hard to offer a consistent experience/features missing from different web browsers/operating systems
 * The progressive web apps that are being built are not responsive and thus